Emergency Water Storage

 Canned water.
 This is not a great short term solution, because canned water is far more expensive than bottled water.
 I would not necessarily recommend it for a beginner or someone just looking to wait out a winter storm.

 I don’t know about anyone else, but I keep an emergency supply of water, toilet paper, and certain foods in the house that we don’t touch unless it is an emergency.
 Then I have the normal stuff we use daily.
-If you’re like me and have a separate stash of supplies just for emergencies, the canned water is an excellent way to go for long term storage, because it has a shelf like of 50 years.
+If you’re like me and have a separate stash of supplies just for emergencies, the canned water is an excellent way to go for long term emergency water storage, because it has a shelf like of 50 years.
 50 years!

 I recommend Blue Can Water because of their commitment to quality and shelf life.
 I personally love the cans.
 They come in 12 ounce cans, just like soda.
 They are easily stackable and can withstand high temperatures without damaging the product.
 I appreciate the fact they are easy to store and don’t take up a ton of room and are stable to stack up high.
 Packages of bottled water makes me nervous to stack, because it always seems to wobble.
 That is not the case with the cans.
-It is the perfect long term storage solution for water in my household.
+It is the perfect long term emergency water storage solution for water in my household.

 Rainwater collection.
 If you own your home or even have a small piece of property where you can store the rainwater barrels, this is an excellent and less expensive alternative to bottled or canned water, collecting it yourself.
 If you do this, you’ll want to check out state laws about it though.
 The laws can vary by state, and some even limit the amount of water you can collect and store.
 So please remember to be informed and stay within the law.
 Collecting rainwater in barrels can take up space, and the barrels do get heavy.
 This would be why space and storage are important in this case.